Crispy Air Fried Oyster Mushroom Po’ Boy Bowl: A Vegan Recipe

 Chop or shred the imitation crab into small pieces.

-In a bowl, mix the crab with mayo and soy sauce until evenly coated.
-Adjust seasoning as needed.
+In a bowl, mix the crab with sriracha, mayo, and soy sauce until evenly coated.
+Adjust seasoning to taste as needed.

 Assemble the Sushi Bowl